fahall/LokiCat.Godot.R3.ObservableSignals/README.md

 }
 ```

 ✅ That's it.
-No manual Connect, no manual EmitSignal needed.
+No manual Connect, no manual EmitSignal needed for your own signals.

 ---